Walgreens The Thread

 Why are women more likely to have UTIs?

 Women are more likely to experience UTIs partly due to the differences between male and female anatomy.
 The opening of the urethra, the tube that empties urine from the bladder, is shorter in women and physically closer to the rectum, where a multitude of bacteria live.
-This makes it easier to pass bacteria into the bladder.
+This makes it easier for bacteria to enter the bladder.
 Escherichia coli (E. coli), the bacteria that most commonly causes a UTI, is abundant in the colon and rectum.

 What are the risks for frequent UTIs?